-When we started the firm in 1991, the unwritten business plan was simple and straightforward.
-Meet clients, design their homes, and celebrate our success.
-I recall innumerable struggles and difficult decisions, but they were mostly reactive to circumstances, not the product of our planning, or more aptly, our lack of planning.
-For many years, I would start the week, by writing – in longhand on a yellow pad – a to-do list of everything to be done.
+For many years, I would start the week by writing – in longhand on a yellow pad – a to-do list of everything to be done.
 This was onerous, and after a number of years, I realized the top of the list featured items which were repeated every week, and were quite literally, never going to be accomplished.
 While this endeavor took great discipline, and was proof, largely to myself, of unwavering dedication, the exercise was much less productive than intended.
 The numbing repetition was not a celebration of success, but the recording of the unaccomplished.
-Without knowing it, I had crated a depressing way to start the week, and I am glad the exercise was a solitary one, and that others were saved from writer’s cramp.
-A dozen years, I abandoned the practice of Monday morning to-do lists.
+Without knowing it, I had created a depressing way to start the week, and I am glad the exercise was a solitary one, and not inflicted on the team.
+A dozen years later, I abandoned the practice of Monday morning to-do lists.

 After the to-do list years, our practice flourished, and in 2016 we succumbed to our success and committed to a long-range growth plan.
-We leased a second floor above our office home of twenty-two years, and our team has expanded from a head count n the mid single digits to the low double digits, and we keep growing.
+We leased a second floor above our office home of twenty-two years, and our team has expanded from a head count in the mid-single digits to the low double digits, and we keep growing.